dockerizedrupal/drupalcamp-baltics-2015/README.md

 be more than three times higher than the initial estimate due to not having a proper system and process in place.

-Even more time you would need to waste if the fifteen minute bug requires you to set up and configure for example Apache Solr server to fix it, which is not that easy do to for everyone.
+You would need to waste even more time  if the fifteen minute bug requires you to set up and configure Apache Solr server to fix it, which is not that easy do to for everyone.

 So a bug that would be normally resolvable by any Drupal developer because the